janscience/TeeRec/README.md

 In [utils/](utils) you find some useful python scripts.

+- [serialmonitor](utils/serialmonitor.py): serial monitor for the console that automatically detects Teensys connected to USB.
 - [viewwave](utils/viewwave.py): display the traces in a wave file.
 - [spectra](utils/spectra.py): power spectra of traces in wave files.
 - [noise](utils/noise.py): plot and analyse baseline noise levels from wave files.